vectorlang/vector/docs/language-ref.md

 only type that can be modified on both the CPU and GPU.
 Allocation of arrays on the GPU and transfer of data between CPU and GPU are handled automatically.

-You can index into an array using a square-bracket notation.
-So, for instance `a[4]` returns the element at index 4 of the array (arrays are zero-indexed).
-You can determine the length of an array using the builtin `len` function.
+Array elements are accessed using square-bracket notation.
+For instance `a[4]` returns the element at index 4 of array `a` (arrays are zero-indexed).
+The built-in `len` function returns an `int` representing the length of an array.

 ### Function Types

-Functions take in one or more array- or primitive- typed variables and optionally return an array- or primitie- typed variable.
+Functions take in zero or more variables of primitive or array types and optionally return a variable of primitive or array type.

 ## Objects and LValues